-Figure 3.13: Iris compression flowchart
+Figure 3.14: Iris Compression Flowchart

 CHAPTER 4: RESULTS & DISCUSSION

 The results and discussions of the image post-processing (Iris Normalization) and compression blocks will be presented in three main sections.
 Firstly, in a block by block basis, secondly integration between both blocks and finally the outcome of fully integrated IRS system.
 The following subsections describe in detail the results and discussions of each block and as an integrated system.
 Finally, the total integrated result of all sub-system will be presented in section 4.3.